Competitive Advantage: Finding Your Business Edge

 So how does a business create an indispensable competitive advantage?

 1. Competitive advantage starts by identifying the underlying psychology of your target market.
-2. Establish an understanding of how your competition is positioning their products and services to the customer.
+2. Establish an understanding of how your competition is positioning its products and services to the customer.
 3. Ensure you have developed a product and or service that is going to demonstrate real value to customers.
 4. Determine the lens through which your business will communicate this value to your target market.

 To have any lasting impact, it is imperative that each one of these steps is coherently tied together, or else you risk “making noise” and deterring your potential customers away.